matiyasmetek18-sketch/choose-your-own-adventure/AI_Instructions_Our_Team.md

 ## 3:16

 ok write the  Codebase.md explaining the project architecture and approach taken and if you can extend and deploy your project on a public website, if not tell me how to

+## 4:01

+ok make the project deployabel when I deploy it to vercel, it had the 404 error, could you fix this so that when vercel deploys the project, the project would successful work